-Per the City's Water and Wastewater Management Element (WWME) Policy A 2.2.1, the City utilizes multiple water resources to meet its water supply needs.
+Per Water and Wastewater Element (WWE) Policy A 2.2.1, the City utilizes multiple water resources to meet its water supply needs.
 Having several sources of water avoids dependence on any one source that may not be available during a drought or other water supply reduction or emergency.
 The City has five water sources, achieving the goal of diversifying its water supply portfolio to meet current and future community needs.